IT 117: Introduction to Scripting

 Fix any errors you find.

-9. Remove the print statement added above.
+9. Remove the pass statement from python_file_count.

 Run the script.